desi-coder11/Tin-Dog/README.md

 # Tin-Dog
-This website much like that Tinder but it is for Dogs.
+This website much like as Tinder but it is for Dogs.